the-hyp0cr1t3/CC/README.md

   It's *C++* and [here's](https://www.codingninjas.com/blog/2018/04/11/the-best-languages-for-competitive-programming) why.\
   **tl;dr**: C++ is the most commmonly used 'fast' language, that also comes with great functionality.

-  If you're not already familiar with this language, it's advised that you switch over.
-There are infinitely many links on the internet that guide you through the basics, so none will be mentioned here.
+  Java is also a popular choice, [however](https://www.quora.com/Why-do-competitive-programmers-prefer-to-use-C++-instead-of-Java-in-the-programming-contests).
+So if you're not already familiar with C++, it is advised that you switch over; Although you may choose to stick with Java if you feel that it's a better choice.
+There are infinitely many links on the internet that guide you through the basics of these languages, so none will be mentioned here.
 </details>

 ## C++ STL